simpledimplejohn/LanguageSuggester/README.md

 ## Description

 _This website demonstrates how a jQuery function can take an input from the user on the webpage and feed that into a branching function that returns an answer.
-In this case the user choose which is the worst coding language to learn._
+In this case the user gets to choose which is the worst coding language to learn._

 ## Setup/Installation Requirements